 Goal 2: Reduce curly-leaf pondweed coverage and density to restore reasonable uses of the lake while promoting the recovery of the beneficial native plant community

 The current harvesting program should be continued with the goal of reducing curly-leaf pondweed sample site frequency of occurrence at sites shallower than the maximum depth of plants to 60% in harvested areas and an average density of 1.
 As a measure of the recovery of the native plant community, FQI should be maintained at 20 or greater.

+The harvesting program will follow the guidelines of the Big Blake Lake Aquatic Invasive Species Management Plan, 2007-2011.
+At the time this plan was written, harvesting was not allowed within 100 feet of shoreline.
+In 2008, the Big Blake Lake Aquatic Plant Management Plan was amended as a result of concerns regarding navigational issues.
+At this time the change was made to allow harvesting towards the shore to a minimum depth of 36 inches, with no minimum distance from shore.
+Additionally, in allowing harvesting near shore, no chemical permits will be considered in areas deeper than 36 inches.

 Objective 1.
 Ensure that the timing and location of harvesting is appropriate